 This development was reason enough to dive deeper into the top UK brands on Instagram, again.

 This article provides information on the Instagram campaigns of these companies and also looks into different aspects that determine the success or failure of a brand’s Instagram strategy.
 In addition, it also reveals more about the strategies and tactics that these companies use to engage with their audience.
 Given the fact that all these brands have enormous budgets for marketing on Instagram all of us can learn from these top dogs.

 All brands we have chosen are not picked out of the blue - we were inspired by a list by Business Review Europe that collected the ten most liked brands in the UK: Burberry, Primark, Alexander McQueen, Jaguar, Stella McCartney, BBC News, Aston Martin, Bentley Motors, Rolls-Royce, and Land Rover.
-The analyzed period was the fourth quarter of 2017.
+The analyzed period was the first half of 2018.

 Looking at the follower growth and the favoured post type used by these brands is necessary to identify how these brands engage their audience with their content to generate a significant amount of comments and even more likes.

-Note: The analyzed period was the fourth quarter of 2017 (October 1 - December 31)
+Note: The analyzed period was the first half of 2018 (January 1 - June 30)

-The analyzed accounts are varying from accounts with 3.6 Million (+1.5 mio compared to our analysis one year ago, Chapeau!
-Land Rover) up to Burberry with 10.8 Million (+2.5 mio compared to our analysis one year ago) 8.3 million followers.
+The analyzed accounts are varying from accounts with 5 Million (+1.1 mio compared to our analysis one year ago, Chapeau!
+Stella McCartney) up to Burberry with 11.7 Million (+2.57 mio compared to our analysis one year ago) followers.
 It also includes different industry sectors such as the fashion industry, a broadcasting company and the automobile sector.

 Let’s start with a glimpse of the posts made by the ten most liked UK brands on Instagram.